* Coke hits six-week high on supply disruptions in China

 "Right now, even if there's some decrease in demand, the winter cuts help keep a relatively tight supply-demand balance."

-The firm supply-demand picture helped sustain appetite for ferrous futures despite slumping financial markets in Asia that pushed investors towards safe-haven assets such as gold and the dollar.
+The firm supply-demand picture helped sustain appetite for ferrous futures despite slumping financial markets in Asia, after Wall Street's tumble triggered a sharp selloff in equities and oil, pushing investors towards safe-haven assets such as gold and the dollar.